First aid essentials as Red Cross announces cuts

 The charity says that this is part of a cost-cutting drive to save an estimated £1.8 million a year spent on providing volunteers for sport and community events, and the service will close from March 31, 2020.

-With this in mind, it is timely to ensure you are equipped to deal with potential injury with a comprehensive first aid kit, and know of the kind of items that you may need to use.
+With this in mind, it is timely to ensure you are equipped to deal with potential injury with a comprehensive first aid kit (link to FAKS), and know of the kind of items that you may need to use.

 Here’s a checklist of the essential first aid kit items you should be aware of, particularly during festivals and outdoor events.